 The FDA determines the maximum amount of time that extended wear lenses can be worn before removal.
 Some brands are approved for up to seven days of continuous wear; others can be worn for up to 30 days.

-Where is the best place to buy contact lenses?
+Where can I buy contact lenses?

 How can I save money?